Server-sent events

+Since SSE does not use either persistent connections nor chunked transfer encoding, HTTP/1.1 is not a technical requirement.

 History

 The SSE mechanism was first specified by Ian Hickson as part of the "WHATWG Web Applications 1.0" proposal starting in 2004.
 In September 2006, the Opera web browser implemented the experimental technology in a feature called "Server-Sent Events".